Nana Awuah Darko Ampem I: Chieftaincy

 As a progress chief, he appropriately served as Chairman of the Juaben Rural Bank.
-Nana Awuah-Darko Ampem was the Chairman of the Juaben Rural Bank from its inception in October 1984 until his death in December 2005.

 Sports

 Nana Awuah Darko Ampem was the first Ghanaian Captain of the Accra Polo Club.
 In later life, he became a member of the board of trustees of the Accra Polo Club.
 Nana was also a former Chairman and a life patron of the Ghana Squash Association.

 Personal life

 Nana Awuah Darko Ampem was married to Judith Ellen Awuah-Darko.
+They had four children.

-Awuah Darko died on Sunday 25 November 2005 at the 31 Military Hospital in Accra and was buried on 23 February 2006.
+Awuah Darko died on Sunday 25 November 2005 at the 37 Military Hospital in Accra and was buried on 23 February 2006.